 If your debts with your spouse are largely joint debts, filing for Chapter 13 bankruptcy will protect your spouse as well as you from those creditors with something called the “codebtor stay.”
 This special Chapter 13 umbrella protection prohibits creditors from coming after any of your codebtors under the theory that you are making partial payment on your debts under a structured repayment plan.
 As long as you continue to make the payments, generally over three to five years in the plan developed with the bankruptcy trustee, your creditors will not be able to apply to the court to lift the stay.

 Can I File Bankruptcy Without My Spouse Knowing?

 Yes, although for the reasons discussed herein and the significant emotional impact that bankruptcy can have on your life, as well as the practical implications of its effects on joint property, it is not generally recommended to keep a bankruptcy filing a secret from your spouse.

 Additionally, even though it is legally possible to file a bankruptcy case without your spouse, you will need to include certain information about your spouse on the bankruptcy forms, which ask for household income, marital assets, life insurance policies and beneficiary information, and information about whether debts are independent or joint.

 Navigate Your Bankruptcy with Help from Experienced Professionals

 When preparing to make decisions about bankruptcy that will affect you and your spouse, you will need a lawyer with specific experience on bankruptcy in Texas and who has the right knowledge, resources, and compassion to help you.

-Contact the Law Offices of Seth Kretzer today to discuss your bankruptcy concerns.
+Contact the Law Offices of Kretzer and Volberding P.C. today to discuss your bankruptcy concerns.